 V. Service Summit

 Each year our students take on an Elixir Project, an independent project to bring their learning into the community.
-These three entries provide description and pictures of the kick-off event.
+These four entries provide description and pictures of the kick-off event.

 - “Service Summit 2011: Expanding the Wave of Student Action.”
 This entry summarizes the 2011 event, telling the story of two students who built did a fundraiser to build a school in Africa while in middle school.